 Directors whose principal employment or other business or professional circumstances change significantly from that which they held when most recently elected to the Board (including, without limitation, retirement from their principal employment, or any new appointment or election to the board of a publicly traded company) must notify the Chair of the Nominating and Corporate Governance Committee (the "NCGC Chair") and provide reasonable particulars of the change.
 The Board is not of the view that Directors in such circumstances must always leave the Board; however, if the NCGC Chair so determines, after consultation with the other members of the Nominating and Corporate Governance Committee, opportunity should be given to the Board, prior to the change becoming effective, to review the appropriateness of continued Board membership of such Director under the revised circumstances and to consider whether such change may have an impact on the composition of the Board.
 For this reason, whenever practical, any such notice shall be given in advance of the change in question.
-Whether or not a Director has complied with the foregoing notice requirement in any particular circumstance, the Director shall, if requested by resolution of the Board as a result of any such change, tender his or her resignation as a Director, effective upon acceptance by the Board.
+Whether or not a Director shall, if requested by resolution of the Board as a result of any such change, tender his or her resignation as a Director, effective upon acceptance by the Board.